wasm-ecosystem/assemblyscript-eslint-plugin/docs/rules/specify-type.md

 ## Rationale

-- **WebAssembly Type Safety**: AssemblyScript compiles to WebAssembly, which requires explicit typing for floating point values
+- **WebAssembly Type Safety**: AssemblyScript assigns float variable default to f64, and may not always be optimal
-- **Performance**: Explicit types help the compiler generate optimized WebAssembly code for floating point operations
 - **Numeric Type Distinction**: JavaScript numbers don't distinguish between f32 and f64, so explicit typing is crucial for performance
 - **Code Clarity**: Explicit types make the intended floating point precision clear to developers